Cybersecurity Engineer Visa Sponsorship Jobs in Michigan

 Which companies sponsor visas for cybersecurity engineers in Michigan?

 Ford Motor Company, General Motors, Stellantis, and auto-tech supplier Aptiv are among the most active visa sponsors for cybersecurity engineers in Michigan.
-Defense contractors with Michigan operations, including Leidos and SAIC, also file H-1B petitions for security roles.
+Defense contractors with Michigan operations, including Leidos and SAIC, also file H-1B visa petitions for security roles.
 University of Michigan and Michigan State University sponsor cybersecurity positions on their technical and research teams as well.

 Which visa types are most common for cybersecurity engineer roles in Michigan?

 The H-1B is the most common visa for cybersecurity engineers in Michigan because the role qualifies as a specialty occupation requiring at least a bachelor's degree in computer science, information security, or a related field.
 Candidates from Australia may pursue the E-3 visa.
-Those with extraordinary ability or multinational manager backgrounds may qualify for O-1 or L-1 categories depending on their situation.
+Those with extraordinary ability or multinational manager backgrounds may qualify for O-1 visa or L-1 visa categories depending on their situation.

 Which cities in Michigan have the most cybersecurity engineer sponsorship jobs?